ReZeroE/AnilistPython/README.md

 anilist.get_anime("Owari no Seraph", manual_select=True)
 ```

+If an error occurs while running AnilistPython, please refer the to the [Error Fixes](https://github.com/ReZeroE/AnilistPython/edit/main/README.md#troubleshooting) section.

 ## Discord Bot Support
 AnilistPython was originially designed to support various Discord Bot features in relation to anime, but throughout the course of its development, more features became available for a wide range of applications other than Discord bots.
 With that been said, the current version of AnilistPython has further optimized its functions for bot support.
 From the pre-formatted JSON file upon data retrieval to offline database support (see full documentation), it is now able to be implemented in bots with ease.